Julian

 Educator

-Julian’s first musical performance took place on the back of a pew, where as a toddler he played imaginary duets with the church pianist every Sunday.
-His parents promised to give him piano lessons when his feet could reach the pedals, and at the age of 8, he sat on the bench, stretched as far as he possibly could and just barely brushed the brass.
+Julian conducts music that draws opposites into conversation: sacred and secular, ancient and contemporary, classical and popular, individual and collective.
+It's a philosophy that took root early.
+His first musical performance took place on the back of a pew, where as a toddler he played imaginary duets with the church pianist every Sunday.
+His parents promised piano lessons when his feet could reach the pedals, and at the age of eight, he sat down, stretched as far as he possibly could, and just barely brushed the brass.
 Lessons began immediately.
-Decades later, he can easily reach the pedals (he can now even reach the keyboard at the same time) but instead prefers to stretch the boundaries of choral music.
-He enjoys discussing theology and politics, making guacamole, watching Star Trek (literally every episode), RuPaul’s Drag Race, and TikTok videos, spending time in the gym, and most of all, his husband Ariel.
+Decades later, he can easily reach the pedals (and even the keyboard at the same time), but he prefers now to stretch the boundaries of choral music.

 2023